CodeHubOrg/codehub-web-content/index.md

 ## What is CodeHub?

 <div class="intro inner">
   <p>CodeHub is a place to code, share, and learn from one another.
-It aims to support anyone with an interest in programming and web development in advancing their skills and knowledge Whether you are an experienced developer or just learning to code, interested in design or programming, you are more than welcome.</p>
+It aims to support anyone with an interest in programming and web development in advancing their skills and knowledge.
+Whether you are an experienced developer or just learning to code, interested in design or programming, you are more than welcome.</p>

 <p>CodeHub is also the Bristol chapter of <a href="http://www.opentechschool.org/">OpenTechSchool</a> - a great organisation that champions hands-on, peer-driven learning.</p>
 </div>